 “People often ask me how a sailor gets any sleep when ocean racing solo.
 While sleeping, the lone sailor puts the boat on autopilot.
 Because the sailor is so in tune with his boat, if the wind shifts so that something is not quite right with the boat, the sailor will wake up” Dr. Sears.
 Mutual awareness but not a mutual disturbance!
 Room-sharing and bed-sharing have gifted our family in many ways.
 We still love our little snuggle bugs now-and-then weekly and for sure every Saturday morning.

 The featured pic is from Project Nursery.
 Their website has the most amazing designs and ideas for “creating a nursery nook in your master bedroom.”
 Lot’s of wonderful DIY Dream Nursery ideas and working with small spaces.
+Thank you, Bumps & Babies for the link up!

 Are you a Co-sleeping family, bed-sharing or room-sharing?
 Why or why not?